Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Analysis of the datacubes

 \subsection{SED-Fitting}

 Once assessed the spectroscopic redshift of our sources, we estimate their physical properties through a SED-fitting with the code \textsc{Cigale} \citep{Boquien_19}.
-To account for all the processes taking place inside our targets, we employ several libraries, following the same strategy employed in \citet{Gentile_23}.
+To account for all the processes taking place inside our targets, we employ several libraries, following the same strategy employed in \citet{Gentile_24}.
 Firstly, we include the stellar emission through the stellar population libraries by \citet{Bruzual_03}, combined through an exponentially declining star formation history with random bursts of star formation.
 The stellar attenuation is modeled following \citet{Charlot_00}, while the dust thermal emission is included in the templates through the \citet{Draine_14} models.
 Finally, radio emission is treated as described in \citet{Boquien_19}.
 We also explore the possible presence of AGN within our sources, by adding a dusty torus component as modeled by \citet{Fritz_06}.
-For all the models, we employ the parameters used by \citet{Dudzevicute_21} in the analysis of their sample of DSFGs with \textsc{Cigale}.
+For all the models, we employ the parameters used by \citet{Donevski_20} in the analysis of their sample of DSFGs with \textsc{Cigale}.
 The results of the SED-fitting and all the physical properties estimated with \textsc{Cigale} are summarized in \Fig\ref{fig:SED} and in \Tab\ref{tab:properties}.
 More in detail, through SED-fitting we estimate the stellar mass ($M_\star$), the infrared luminosity ($L_{\rm IR}$), and the dust attenuation ($A_{\rm v}$).
 Since the photometric coverage in the FIR/(sub)mm/radio for our targets is significantly better than that in the optical/NIR, we estimate the SFR from the $L_{\rm IR}$ through the relation by \citet{Kennicutt_12} rescaled to a \citet{Chabrier_03} IMF.
 A last interesting parameter estimated through SED-fitting is the AGN fraction ($f_{\rm AGN}$), defined as the ratio between the luminosity of the host galaxy and that of the AGN in the wavelength range $[5,40]\mu$m.
-Interestingly, \textsc{Cigale} reports a $f_{\rm AGN}=0$ for all our targets, therefore we can safely conclude that the photometry of our galaxies can be correctly reproduced without requiring a dusty torus component.
+Interestingly, \textsc{Cigale} reports a $f_{\rm AGN}=0$ for all our targets, therefore we can safely conclude that the photometry of our galaxies can be correctly reproduced without requiring a dusty torus component. {Another indication about the lack of powerful AGN contribution in our sample comes from the estimation of the $q_{\rm TIR}$ from the infrared luminosity (computed through SED-fitting) and the radio flux \citep[see e.g.][]{Helou_85} The latter is converted into a 1.4 GHz radio luminosity through the spectroscopic redshift and the radio slope measured through the radio fluxes at 3 GHz and 1.4/1.28 GHz.
+For the galaxies lacking a second radio detection (namely, RSN-41, RSN-235, and RSN-298), we assume the median slope computed on the rest of the sample.
+We obtain that all the $q_{\rm TIR}$ are in the range [2.45,2.55], in good agreement with what is commonly measured for star-forming galaxies \citep[e.g.][]{Yun_01}.}